Three Blind Mice: "Complete version"

 Published in 1904 by Frederick Warne & Co. in London, an illustrated children's book by John W. Ivimey entitled The Complete Version of Ye Three Blind Mice, fleshes the mice out into mischievous characters who seek adventure, eventually being taken in by a farmer whose wife chases them from the house and into a bramble bush, which blinds them.
 Soon after, their tails are removed by "the butcher's wife" when the complete version incorporates the original verse—although the earliest version from 1609 does not mention tails being cut off.
 The story ends with them using a tonic to grow new tails and recover their eyesight, learning a trade (making wood chips, according to the accompanying illustration), buying a house and living happily ever after.

-The book is now in the public domain.

 North American sports usage

 In some North American sports such as baseball and ice hockey, the tune is associated with umpires and referees, especially after making a call perceived to be poor or contentious.
-An organist or DJ playing the tune at a sporting event can face sanctions, as for example when organist Derek Dye was ejected by the umpire from a Daytona Cubs baseball game in 2012 for doing so.
+An organist or DJ playing the tune at a sporting event can even face sanctions for playing the tune.
+In 2012, intern Derek Dye was ejected by the umpire from a Daytona Cubs baseball game for playing an organ rendition of the song over the PA system as manager Brian Harper was coming out of the dugout to argue a close play at first base.